CHOUABBIA-AMINE/HidraAPI/docs/roadmap/kernel.md

 - no Spring `HttpStatus`
 - no exception handler
 - immutable list handling
+- support correlation ID

 ### Acceptance criteria

 - No Spring Web dependency.
 - Error shape supports correlation ID.
-- No platform code created.
+- No platform code is created.
+- No business-specific error code is created.

 ### Validation